sara-sabr/ITStrategy/_pages/en/web-services-access.md

 ### Purpose

-To seek approval and endorsement for IITB to enable open access to specific Software as a Service (SaaS) tools available on the Internet for IITB employees, as a first step toward providing more open access to the Internet for more groups of ESDC employees (e.g.: management).
+To seek endorsement for IITB to enable open access to specific Software as a Service (SaaS) tools available on the Internet for IITB employees, as a step towards enabling open access to the Internet for ESDC employees.

 ### Background